Dry ice smoke coming out of a glass

 Credit: Envato Elements/ travelarium

 Storing dry ice in a freezer will dramatically lower the freezer's interior temperature and turn off the compressor that maintains the freezer's frigid temperature.
-Additionally, the extreme cold should shatter the freezer and cause a major breakdown.
-Therefore, it is never recommended to store dry ice in freezers.
+Additionally, the extreme cold could cause a major breakdown.
+So, it's never a good idea to store dry ice in your freezer.

 The Best Alternative To Dry Ice